Preposterone/java_day08/README.md

 In addition, two implementations of UsersRepository are required:<br> UsersRepositoryJdbcImpl (uses standard Statements meachanisms) and UsersRepositoryJdbcTemplateImpl (is based on JdbcTemaplte/NamedParameterJdbcTemaple).
 Both classes shall accept DataSource object as a constructor argument.

-In context.xml file, bins shall be declared for both repository types with different identifiers, as well as two bins of DataSource type: DriverManagerDataSource and HikariDataSource.
+In context.xml file, beans shall be declared for both repository types with different identifiers, as well as two beans of DataSource type: DriverManagerDataSource and HikariDataSource.

 In addition, data for connecting to DB shall be specified in db.properties file and included in context.xml using `${db.url}`  placeholders.